Section 3: Online Instructional Materials and Course Organization

 - and, as discussed in the audio section on the previous page, when the narration is in a conversational style

-To help avoid some of the pitfalls identified in the research, use keywords instead of sentences, break longer slides down into multiple smaller ones with fewer words and consider using animations to bring words in only when you need them,
+To help avoid some of the pitfalls identified in the research, use keywords on your slides instead of sentences, break longer slides down into multiple smaller ones with fewer words, and consider using animations to bring words in only when you need them,

 If narrating presentations is something you plan to do, please review the resources for developing online presentations with PowerPoint in the Canvas Semester Checklist.
 They include short presentations and resources on

 - Presentation Basics: including things you probably never thought about such as what size your PowerPoint slide should be